kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

-And in profiles/default directory added cssregistry.xml profile with registered main.css stylesheet
+And cssregistry.xml profile was added into profiles/default directory with registered main.css stylesheet

     >>> 'cssregistry.xml' in os.listdir('profiles/default')